 Simply repeat this formula across each of the cells in the row to get an accurate count of each category.

-With this content now in place, I then moved onto the validation for each entry i.e. having drop down select menus for box condition, disc condition etc.
+With this content now in place, I then moved onto the validation for each entry i.e. having drop down select menus for box condition, disc condition etc. This would make life easier when adding new games as selecting from a list is much easier than typing out each entry manually.

 In order to do this: